witchcraftjs/nuxt-auth/README.md

 ```

-Then in the login page, we can use the `createExternalAuthHandler` to intercept the action of the `LoginProviderButtons` only when the user is on x platform.
+Then in the login page, we can use the `createExternalAuthHandler` to intercept the action of the `LoginProviderButtons` only when the user is on electron.

 ```vue [pages/auth/login.vue]